Understanding Creativity

 -

-Embracing failure: Seeing failure as a stepping stone rather than a setback can help to foster a creative mindset.
+Embrace failure: Seeing failure as a stepping stone rather than a setback can help to foster a creative mindset.

 The Role of Environment in Cultivating Creativity

-The environment plays a significant role in cultivating creativity.
-A stimulating, diverse and supportive environment can foster creative thinking.
-This can include physical spaces that inspire creativity, like art-filled rooms or nature, and also supportive social environments, such as encouraging mentors or creative communities.
+Firstly, a stimulating, diverse and supportive environment fosters creative thinking.
+This includes physical spaces that inspire creativity, like art-filled rooms or nature, and also supportive social environments, such as encouraging mentors or creative communities.

-Work environments that encourage innovation, provide opportunities for learning, and allow for risk-taking often see high levels of creativity among employees.
+Also, work environments that encourage innovation, provide opportunities for learning, and allow for risk-taking often see high levels of creativity among employees.